piko-framework/piko-framework.github.io/docs/modular-application/controllers.md

 ### Controller class naming

-Controller class naming uses Camel Case convention.
+Controller classes use CamelCase.
-The first part of the name is the controler id and the last part is the word `Controller`.
+The class name is based on the controller ID, suffixed by `Controller`.

-Exemples:
+Examples:

 | controller id | class name |
 |------------- |------------|